 No Products in the Cart

-Winter may be in full swing, but that doesn't mean it's too late to buy your pup a coat for the cold.
-First things first though, does your dog even need one?
+We need to wear coats for winter, but do our dogs?
 Unless your pup has a natural jacket of fur (think Huskies, Akitas, Chow Chows, etc.), he or she may need extra protection during the colder months.
-Here are some instances when a winter coat is recommended or even necessary:
+So, does my dog need a coat for the winter?
+Here are some instances when a winter coat is recommended or even necessary.

 The biggest factor that determines whether a dog needs a winter coat is their fur.
 Dogs with short and thin fur likely need an extra layer of warmth during the colder months.
 Breeds that fall under this category include Boxers, Dalmatians, Weimaraners and Pit Bulls, among others.
 A winter coat is also a good idea for dogs that normally have long hair but are clipped or shorn, like Poodles.